WAYS TO GIVE

 - E-Mail: email@example.com

-- Download form and mail to:
+- Download form from Membership page and mail to:

 Making charitable contributions is an art -- a creative process that adapts to the changing needs and wishes of each donor.
 Planned giving enables donors to arrange charitable contributions in ways that maximize their personal objectives while minimizing the after-tax cost.